 Women who are trying to conceive have options for the type of specialist they choose to visit first: many women begin at their OB/GYN or primary care provider, while some will go directly to a reproductive endocrinologist or fertility center.
 Most doctors will begin the same way, ordering an infertility work-up of the male and female partners to uncover any potential causes of infertility.
 The OB/GYN may perform surgery to improve physical conditions, or possibly prescribe clomiphene citrate (Clomid, Serophene) treatment to induce ovulation or to overcome a very mild form of male factor infertility.
 If pregnancy is not achieved after 3 months of Clomid or if the woman’s age is a factor, it’s best to be under the care of a fertility specialist.
 In fact, more and more OB/GYNs are referring patients to Shady Grove Fertility when infertility is first suspected, citing the advantages of patients going to a specialist whose entire practice is focused on infertility.
 Infertility impacts couples medically, emotionally, and financially.
 You want to be sure that you are going to the best place for you and your partner.

-From a medical perspective, evaluate your doctor's training, the clinic's track record of success, and their treatment volume.
-At Shady Grove Fertility, the volume of patients we care for—more than any other center in the nation—gives us tremendous insight into the best fertility practices.
+From a medical perspective, evaluate your doctor’s training, the clinic’s track record of success, and their treatment volume.
+At Shady Grove Fertility, the volume of patients we care for gives us tremendous insight into the best fertility practices.
 The data we can collect in a few months may take many other centers/physician groups years to gather.